mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-action/discussion-of-action-itself/whether-an-action-can-be-both-wholesome-and-unwholesome.md

 ---
-Question: Is the Dhamma immaterial?
+Question: Whether an action can be both wholesome and unwholesome?
-Category: Dhamma
+Category: Kamma
 Tags:
 Sutta References:
-Date Entered: March 29, 2025
+Date Entered: March 30, 2025
 Last Revised:
 Review Status: Not started
 Level: